 - Point of entry to communications room (gland plate)

 - Provision of Over Voltage Protection (OVP) devices on the entry cables

 - Availability & proximity of a suitable area in which to assemble the antenna.

 - Sufficient space to position a crane to lift the pedestal and antenna into place if required.

 - Proximity to roads, car parks, buildings, walkways, fences, facilities, boundaries and other structures

 - Vehicle and pedestrian access to the site and surrounds.

 - Vehicle and pedestrian traffic management; barricading signage etc.

 - Site access requirements.
-Do you have to attend an induction?
-PPE?

 - Points of contact for the site